aisayo/React-Lifecycle-Methods/notes.md

 #### shouldComponentUpdate() optional

 - Invoked just before component will re-render
-- Receives of next property or state as arguments
+- Receives `nextProps` or `nextState` as arguments
-- Can compare props or state to avoid unnecessary re-render
-- Can return boolean value, default is true
+- Should always return a boolean, default is `true`
+- Asking: 'Should I re-render?'
+- Improves performance by avoiding unnecessary re-renders

 #### render() required